A colonoscopy is a camera test, used to take a direct look at the inside of your rectum and large intestine.

 If you have no additional risk factors for colon cancer like:

-Then you should be having repeat colonoscopy every 10 days.
+Then you should have repeat colonoscopy every 10 days.

-In the time interval, your doctor may still decide to be having you do an annual FIT test.
+In the time interval, your doctor may still decide to have you do an annual FIT test.

 If your FIT test becomes positive anytime, then you would require urgent colonoscopy.